FairwindsOps/insights-docs/docs/configure/ci/configuration.md

 Below is a full list of options available in `fairwinds-insights.yaml`.

-## Configuration options for fairwinds-insights.yaml
+## Configuration Options for Fairwinds-insights.yaml
 These are high-level options for the Insights CI integration.
 * `options.organization` - String - the name of your organization in Insights
 * `options.hostname` - String - the host of the Insights instance to send results to.
 Default `https://insights.fairwinds.com`